schorschii/Jabber4Linux/README.md

 ## SIPS Encryption
 SIPS is supported but needs manual intervention at this time.
 The part which is unclear is how Cisco Jabber negotiates the client certificate with the server using the [CAPF](https://www.cisco.com/c/en/us/td/docs/voice_ip_comm/cucm/admin/12_5_1SU1/systemConfig/cucm_b_system-configuration-guide-1251su1/cucm_b_system-configuration-guide-1251su1_restructured_chapter_0101100.html) [protocol](https://www.cisco.com/c/en/us/support/docs/unified-communications/unified-communications-manager-callmanager/212214-Tech-Note-on-CAPF-Certificate-Signed-by.html) on [port 3804](https://www.cisco.com/c/en/us/td/docs/voice_ip_comm/cucm/admin/11_5_1/sysConfig/CUCM_BK_SE5DAF88_00_cucm-system-configuration-guide-1151/CUCM_BK_SE5DAF88_00_cucm-system-configuration-guide-1151_chapter_01010100.html#:~:text=Communications%20Manager%20(CAPF)-,3804,-/%20TCP) (any help in reverse engineering this is highly welcome).

-Currently, such a certificate must be exported from a Windows cert store, where Cisco Jabber was started once with your credentials.
+Currently, such a client certificate must be exported from a Windows cert store, where Cisco Jabber was started once with your credentials.

 1. Log in into Cisco Jabber on a Windows machine.
 2. Open the user cert store (`certmgr.msc`) and navigate to "Own Certificates" -> "Certificates".